Captivity-Escape Games as a Means for Safety in Online Motion Generation: Numerical Example and Comparison to fastrack

 \section{Numerical Example and\\ Comparison to \glsentryshort{fastrack}}

 In this section, we demonstrate our method and compare it to the state of the art.
 For notational brevity, we neglect dependencies on time and, e.g., write $ \vx $ instead of $ \vx\oft $.
+All results obtained using the presented method are computed with Wolfram Mathematica to maintain numerical accuracy.